Album Release Party!

 “RAIGN uses digital pop music as a means to express magic” - Clash Magazine

 As the harbinger of a new era in Pop romanticism, London-born, LA-based artist RAIGN, bends boundaries to create darkly-dreamy music that’s near-sublime in its transformative power.
 Using digital pop music as a means to express magic, her fascination with the spectacular seeps into every note of her music.
-RAIGN’s lavishly textured take on alt-pop centers on her “heart-stopping vocals” and “soaring cinematic scope.”
-Fans of Florence & the Machine, Imagine Dragons and Hosier will love the “baroque elegance” in her ornate soundscape.
+RAIGN’s lavishly textured take on alt-pop centers on her heart-stopping vocals and soaring cinematic scope.

 Achieving over 100 million streams across all platforms and charting multiple times in various territories, RAIGN releases her long-awaited, debut LP entitled SIGN.
-Collaborating in Los Angeles with her production partners including Robbie Lamond (Ellie Goulding/Lana Del Rey), Mysto & Pizzi (Kelly Rowland), Michael Mani (Becki G/Back Street Boys) and French House DJ Fred Falke (Fleurie/Daft Punk/Ellie Goulding), SIGN centers around RAIGN’s signature, Battlecry sound complete with lush, live strings, Taiko drums and emotive vocals, and features the "epic Synth Pop-ballad" Who Are You, which premiered on New Music Friday USA.
+Collaborating in Los Angeles with her production partners including Robbie Lamond (Ellie Goulding/Lana Del Rey), Mysto & Pizzi (Kelly Rowland), Michael Mani (Becki G/Back Street Boys), and French House DJ Fred Falke (Fleurie/Daft Punk/Ellie Goulding), SIGN centers around RAIGN’s signature, Battlecry sound complete with lush, live strings, Taiko drums, and emotive vocals, and features the "epic Synth Pop-ballad" Who Are You, which premiered on New Music Friday USA.
 RAIGN’s Entertainment Weekly Award-winning sound has graced many a soundtrack (The Vampire Diaries, The 100, AMC's Humans, America's Got Talent, World of Dance, & more), winning the people's choice award for Best Use of Music in a TV Finale in 2016 and more recently her 2019 single Now I Can Fly graced the official trailers of Netflix movies Tall Girl and Desperadoes.

 On the motivation behind SIGN, RAIGN states “I’ve been working on this album for a while, some of these songs started their journey back when the first EP was coming out and now I feel it’s finally time to share them.
 I wanted to make an album that takes you on a journey, like the albums I cherished so dearly as a teenager."